ansible/django-ansible-base/docs/lib/routers.md

 )
 ```

-The router interrogates model of the queryset from the parent view along with the model of the query set from the related view and determines if the relation is a many-to-many or a reverse foreign key.
+The router interrogates the parent viewset (`views.UserViewSet`) along with the related viewset (ex. `views.TeamViewSet` above) and automatically constructuts a new viewset for the related teams of a user.
+If the relation is a many-to-many, associate and disassociate endpoints are added, and if it is a reverse foreign key it only provides list.

 Related views are expressed in the following format: